PhysFlow: Unleashing the Potential of Multi-modal Foundation Models and Video Diffusion for 4D Dynamic Physical Scene Simulation: Additional Experimental Results

 In addition to experiments on synthetic and real-world datasets, we further validate our method on scenarios with single-view input.
 Specifically, we employ Splatt3R to reconstruct 3D Gaussian splats from a single image and utilize an inpainting technique to recover the background geometry.
 For simulation, we focus exclusively on the segmented foreground points, ensuring the deformation and dynamics are isolated to the target object.

-To evaluate our approach, we perform experiments using videos generated by PhysGen and Kling~\cite{kling}, with input images sourced from the PhysGenBench~\cite{phygenbench} dataset.
+To evaluate our approach, we perform experiments using videos generated by PhysGen and Kling~\cite{kling}, with input images sourced from the PhyGenBench~\cite{phygenbench} dataset.
 As shown in Fig.~\ref{fig:supp_others}, the visual results highlight the capability of our method to capture realistic deformations and motion trajectories guided by videos from both PhysGen and Kling.
+We also report the quantitative results (ECMS) on PhysGen scenes in Tab.~\ref{tab:comp_physgen}.
 These results demonstrate the adaptability and robustness of our method, even when limited to single-view inputs, effectively simulating complex interactions and maintaining high fidelity across varying scenarios.